kafkasl/contextualLSTM/README.md

  * 500 is the desired embedding size.

-To run just the pipeline with pre-trained embeddings run:
+To run just the pipeline with pre-trained embeddings of size 1000 run:

+`./run_short_pipeline.sh ../data/ 1000`

 ## LSTM